1kastner/conflowgen/docs/background.rst

 If ConFlowGen served you well in your research, and you would like to acknowledge the project in your publication, we would be glad if you mention our work as defined in our `CITATION.cff <https://raw.githubusercontent.com/1kastner/conflowgen/main/CITATION.cff>`_.
-If you just need a BibTeX entry for your citation software, this should do the job:
+If you just need a BibTeX entry for your citation software, this one should do the job:

 .. code-block:: bibtex